 Finding the Best Places to Retire Since 2006!

-Overview: Originally a stagecoach stop on the Louisville and Nashville Turnpike, comfortable White House is along Interstate 65 about 25 miles north of Nashville.
-It is a rural but residential place, peppered with tall trees and green spaces.
+Originally a stagecoach stop on the Louisville and Nashville Turnpike, comfortable White House is along Interstate 65 about 25 miles north of bustling Nashville in north central Tennessee.
+It is a rural, residential place, peppered with tall trees and green spaces.

 Climate: Summer temperatures reach the mid-90s, and humidity is high.
 Winters are mild with temperatures in the 40s, 50s and 60s.
 On average, the area receives 50 inches of rain per year.